 Proof Testing: The PrintLab Artist Residency at Brandywine Workshop and Archives

-Expanding on BWA’s Visiting Artist Residency Program, PrintLab enabled artists to experiment with both traditional and emerging processes—including photolithography, woodcut, CNC routing, laser cutting, phototransfer, and animation.
-Through these techniques, artists explored themes of ancestry and memory, identity and mythology, diaspora, and survival.
+This focused exhibition celebrates the PrintLab Artist Residency (2025–26) at Brandywine Workshop and Archives (BWA) in Philadelphia.
+An expansion of BWA’s Visiting Artist Residency Program, PrintLab enabled eight interdisciplinary artists to push the boundaries of printmaking.
+Working with collaborative printers Justine Ditto (BFA, PAFA, ’17) and Alexis Nutini, artists experimented with both traditional printmaking techniques and emerging technologies, including photolithography, woodcut, CNC routing, laser cutting, phototransfer, and animation.
+With rigorous attention to scale, color, materials, and layering, they explored themes of ancestry and memory, identity and mythology, diaspora and survival.

-The exhibition features eleven works and nine printing blocks created through PrintLab by El Anatsui, Lavett Ballard, Albert Chong, Willie Cole, Kakyoung Lee, Delita Martin, Jocelyn Akwaba Matignon, and Didier William.
-Select works from earlier residencies are also included, offering insight into how artists extend and evolve their printmaking practices over time.
+Proof Testing features eleven works and nine printing blocks created for PrintLab by El Anatsui, Lavett Ballard, Albert Chong, Willie Cole, Kakyoung Lee, Delita Martin, Jocelyn Akwaba Matignon, and Didier William.
+It also includes two prints from 2018, demonstrating how two of the participating artists built on their previous BWA residencies.
+By placing finished prints alongside working materials, Proof Testing illuminates how PrintLab served as an incubator for experimentation and innovation.

 Featured Artwork: Delita Martin (b.
 Conroe, TX, 1972), The Little Rootkeeper, 2025.
 Photolithograph with hand-applied ink on paper, 31 ½ x 24 ½ in.
 Collaborative printer: Justine Ditto (BFA, PAFA, ’17).
 Brandywine Workshop and Archives. © Delita Martin.